Title IX Coordinator

 - Revocation of Tenure

 Campus Safety on the Winona Campus and Campus Security on the Twin Cities Campus are available to assist a complainant who wants to make a report to law enforcement.
-If a student or employee wishes to make a report of sexual misconduct to the local police or wishes to file a complaint of sexual misconduct with the local police, the student or employee should contact Campus Safety (Winona Campus) or Campus Security (Twin Cities Campus).
+If a student or employee wishes to make a report of sexual misconduct to the local police, the student or employee should contact Campus Safety (Winona Campus) or Campus Security (Twin Cities Campus).
 Personnel in those offices will assist the student or employee in making contact with the local police.
 Staff members are available to accompany the student or employee to meetings with the local police if the student or employee so desires.
 In addition, Campus Safety on the Winona Campus, Campus Security on the Twin Cities Campus, or local law enforcement can ensure that the individual has access to appropriate medical treatment and tests, crisis counseling, information, and other support services.

 Law Enforcement Contact Information